jiayihu/talks/css-renaissance/presentation.md

 :host {
   contain: none | strict | content | [ size || layout || style || paint ];
 }

+:host {
+  contain: content;
+}
 ```

+^ size: the element can be sized without the need to examine its dependents for size changes.
+layout: nothing outside the element may affect its internal layout and vice versa (display: flex o left)
+style: effects don't escape the containing element (counter-increment)
+paint: descendants of the element don't display outside its bounds

 ---